Does Texas Have a Transfer Tax? A Quick Guide

 For example, property taxes can typically average $2,275 per year in Texas, and this is customarily paid by the seller (based on $125,800 median assessed value or 1.81%)

-In addition to transfer taxes, there are possible fees to consider, such as from a homeowner’s association or another local neighborhood organization.
+There are possible fees to consider when selling your home in the Lone Star State, such as from a homeowner’s association or another local neighborhood organization.
 Again, as these can vary heavily based on location, it’s important to consult a professional.

 If you’re selling your home for sale by owner, consulting a professional might help with some of the finer points of the process and give you a better idea of what you can expect.